CartoDB/cartoframes/docs/developer-center/guides/07-Data-enrichment.md

 ### Enrich a polygon DataFrame

-Now we'll do a second enrichment, but in this case let's use the DataFrame with the areas of influence.
-We used the [CARTOframes isochrones](/developers/cartoframes/reference/#heading-Isolines) service to obtain the polygon around each store that covers the area within an 8, 17 and 25 minute walk.
+Next, let's do a second enrichment, but this time using a DataFrame with areas of influence calculated using the [CARTOframes isochrones](/developers/cartoframes/reference/#heading-Isolines) service to obtain the polygon around each store that covers the area within an 8, 17 and 25 minute walk.

 ```python